Drihmia/AI_STUDY_ASSISTANT_FRONTEND/README.md

 This project has continuously evolved to provide a better experience for students.
 Here are some of the key challenges we've addressed and the solutions we've implemented, turning ideas into impactful features.

+### Visual Learning: Bringing Images into the Conversation

+*   **The Challenge:** Learning isn't limited to text.
+Students often work with complex diagrams, charts, and handwritten notes.
+The AI assistant was blind to this visual context, limiting its ability to provide comprehensive help.
+*   **The Solution:** We've integrated an image upload feature directly into the chat.
+Users can now share visual materials, allowing the AI to analyze and discuss them in the context of the conversation.
+*   **The Impact:** This transforms the study assistant into a multimedia learning partner.
+Students can now get help understanding complex diagrams, ask questions about visual data, or even get feedback on their handwritten work.
+It breaks down the barrier between text-based and visual learning, making the assistant a more versatile and powerful tool.

 ### Introducing Direct Communication Channels

 *   **The Challenge:** As the user base grew, there was no direct way for users to ask questions or provide feedback about the application.
 This made it difficult to gather user insights and address their concerns.